1

 Sales tax

-Sales tax is calculated on the full price of the new, electric-powered lawn equipment, rather than the net price to the consumer after deducting the amount of the discount required for the credit.
+Sales tax is calculated on the full purchase price of the new, electric-powered lawn equipment without reduction for the amount of the discount required to be provided by the qualified retailer to the purchaser.

 However, if the qualified retailer provides a store coupon or other discount reducing the sales price, the sales tax is calculated on the purchase price after reduction by the store coupon or other discount.